 The Selecting Committee will group the cars into classes according to reasonable criteria of similarity.
 The vehicles must line up on Saturday and Sunday in the areas provided for their class.

-Cars shall be inspected and judged by the Jury during the mornings of Saturday and Sunday, as specified in the full programme.
-Entrants/owners must be present alongside their car during the Jury’s inspection.
-If unable to attend, the entrant/owner must nominate a representative to present the car during the Jury’s inspection.
-Cars which do not attend Saturday’s and Sunday’s presentation will be excluded from the selection of the trophies and any trophies awarded may be revised by the Organising Committee.
+Cars shall be inspected and judged by the Jury during the morning of Saturday, as specified in the full programme.
+The entrant/owner or a nominated representative must present the car during the Jury’s inspection.
+Cars which do not attend Saturday’s and Sundays’s presentation will be excluded from the selection of the trophies and any trophies awarded may be revised by the Organising Committee.

 If necessary, the Concorso Jury may be divided into classes, each led by a Chairman, responsible for the compilation and presentation of the results.
 The Jury shall be assisted by a non-voting Jury Secretary.
 In the event of tied points scores between two or more cars, the President of the Jury, after consulting the Jury members, has decision-making powers to which there is no appeal, including the right to modify his/her own vote in the event of a tie.
 The Jury’s decisions are final and thus no appeals or objections may be presented after publication of the official results.